FreeTubeApp/FreeTube/README.md

 > [!IMPORTANT]
 > To ensure proper functionality, select FreeTube as Frontend in the Services settings of the extension.

-RedirectTube, doesn’t automatically open YouTube links in FreeTube.
+RedirectTube, doesn’t automatically open YouTube links in FreeTube (although this feature can be enabled in the settings).
 Instead, it adds buttons to the toolbar and context menu, which you can click to open videos in FreeTube manually.

 - Download LibRedirect from [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/libredirect/) (for Firefox based-browsers) or [developer's website](https://libredirect.github.io/download_chromium.html) (for Chrome and Chromium-based browsers).

-- Download RedirectTube from [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/redirecttube/) (for Firefox based-browsers).
+- Download RedirectTube from [Mozilla Add-ons](https://addons.mozilla.org/firefox/addon/redirecttube/) (for Firefox based-browsers) or [Chrome Web Store](https://chromewebstore.google.com/detail/redirecttube/jpbaggklodpddjcadlebabhiopjkjfjh) (for Chrome and Chromium-based browsers).

 > [!NOTE]
 > These extensions do not work on Linux portable builds!